-A. Notice.
+- D. Notice.
 Upon receipt of a complete application, site plan and attachments, the Township shall send out a notice of the public hearing at which the special use application will be considered.
 The notice shall be given not less than fifteen (15) days prior to the date of the meeting.
-The notice shall be published in a newspaper that circulates in the Township; and such notice shall be sent by mail to the owners of property for which the approval is being considered; to all persons for whom real property is assessed within three hundred (300) feet of the boundary of the property in question, and to occupants of all structures within three hundred (300) feet of the notice shall contain:

-- 1. A description of the nature of the special use request under the specific section of this Ordinance; - 2.
+The notice shall be published in a newspaper that circulates in the Township; and such notice shall be sent by mail to the owners of property for which the approval is being considered; to all persons for whom real property is assessed within three hundred (300) feet of the boundary of the property in question, and to occupants of all structures within three hundred (300) feet of the property boundary regardless of the property is located in Monterey Township.
+The notice shall contain: - 1.
+A description of the nature of the special use request under the specific section of this Ordinance; - 2.
 A legal description or address and/or an approximate sketch of the property which is the subject of the request; - 3.
 A statement of when and where the public hearing will be held to consider the request. - 4.
-A statement as to when and where comments will be received concerning the request.

-B. Planning Commission Determination.
+A statement as to when and where comments will be received concerning the request. - E. Planning Commission Determination.
 Following the public hearing, the Planning Commission shall review the application for the special use permit together with any findings and reports and recommendations of Township consultants and other reviewing agencies.
-The Planning Commission is authorized to deny, approve, or approve with conditions requests made for special use approval.
-Such decision shall include the standards relied upon, finding of fact, conclusions, approval or denial and conditions if any, attached to the approval.
+The Planning Commission is authorized to deny, approve, or approve with conditions requests made for